1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878-CC Morgan Silver Dollar Value

-With a production of 2,212,000 pieces, this first-year Carson City issue utilized the Second Reverse design featuring the flat or concave eagle breast and parallel arrow feather characteristic of Philadelphia’s mid-year production.
+With a production of 2,212,000 pieces, this first-year Carson City issue utilized the Second Reverse design featuring the flat or concave eagle breast and parallel arrow feather.
+Unlike later Carson City issues, the 1878-CC entered active daily circulation — handled by merchants, miners, railroad workers, and gamblers — which is why most surviving examples show heavy wear, often grading from Good to Fine.

-Meanwhile, an estimated one million or more pieces were melted under the 1915 Pittman Act provisions, while approximately 60,993 examples were held back from the 1962-1964 Treasury release and subsequently sold by the General Services Administration (GSA), providing modern collectors with access to original mint-sealed specimens that often command premiums for their historical packaging and guaranteed authenticity.
+A portion of the mintage remained in Treasury vaults and was released during the 1950s.
+An estimated one million or more pieces were melted under the 1918 Pittman Act, while approximately 60,993 examples were held back from the 1962–1964 Treasury release and subsequently sold by the General Services Administration (GSA).
+Those GSA-packaged examples often command premiums for their historical packaging.

-Standard MS examples remain fairly accessible in lower mint state grades below MS66.
-A dramatic price jump occurs at the MS66 level, with specimens commanding $5,750, while the condition census MS67 examples value at 65,000 represent genuine rarities, with the auction record of $34,500 achieved in January 2009 at Heritage Auctions demonstrating the premium placed on exceptional preservation.
+Standard MS examples remain accessible in lower mint state grades below MS66.
+A dramatic price jump occurs at the MS66 level, with specimens commanding $5,750.
+Condition census MS67 examples are genuine rarities with values around $65,000, and the auction record of $34,500 was achieved in January 2009 at Heritage Auctions.
+As recently as March 2026, a PCGS MS-67 example was offered at GreatCollections, confirming active market pursuit of elite-grade specimens.

 1878-CC Morgan Silver Dollar Price/Grade Chart